WHAT IT'S LIKE WHEN YOUR BABY NEEDS CLEFT PALATE SURGERY

 It may sound horrific, but in reality, it isn’t.

-A cleft lip and / or palate is among the most common cranio-facial abnormalities and thanks to amazing surgeons, can be repaired quickly and relatively simply allowing cleft babies to live perfectly normal lives.
+A cleft lip and / or palate is among the most common cranio-facial abnormalities and thanks to amazing plastic surgery teams, can be repaired quickly and relatively simply allowing cleft babies to live perfectly normal lives.

 No one knows what causes a cleft to happen.
 Research suggests that it’s often caused by a combination of genetic and environmental factors.